SietseT/azdidate/README.md

 ## Why?
 In large environments with (cross-repository) YAML templates, things can get quite complex.
 A change in a YAML template can potentially break one or more pipelines. `azdidate` can be used to validate your pipelines.

 You can manually run `azdidate`, or create a PR validation pipeline and let it run when changes are made to your pipelines.
-This way, you'll never break your pipelines anymore.
+This way, you'll no longer break your pipelines by accident.

 ## About
 `azdidate` uses the Azure DevOps API to validate the pipelines.
-When you edit the YAML of a pipeline in the Azure DevOps GUI, you have the option to validate the pipeline. `Azdidate` invokes that endpoint when checking the YAML of pipelines in order for the validations to be **reliable**.
+When you edit the YAML of a pipeline in the Azure DevOps GUI, you have the option to validate the pipeline. `azdidate` invokes that endpoint when checking the YAML of pipelines in order for the validations to be reliable.

 Using the Azure DevOps API, `azdidate` can validate things like:
 - YAML syntax